Key takeaways:

 5 telephone entry systems

-If you intend to purchase a telephone entry system, make sure you choose one worth the money.
+If you intend to purchase a telephone entry system, make sure you choose one that is worth the money.

 Here are five telephone entry models to consider: